A person writes "We Want Your Feedback" on a sheet of paper next to a calculator and another document on a wooden table.

 Screenshot of a testimonial for Moxie Maven Academy featuring praise from Elizabeth Houston and a headshot of a woman with short, dark hair.

-If you use Moxie as a CRM for your business, Lisa Williams’ Moxie Maven Academy is a MUST!
+If you use Moxie as a CRM for your business, Lisa Williams’ The Moxie Academy is a MUST!
 You can give Moxie a try for free for 1 month with my referral link.

-There’s something powerful about positioning yourself as someone who actively supports other businesses in your industry.
-When opportunities for partnerships or collaborations arise, you’re more likely to come to mind if you’re known as someone who celebrates others’ success.
+There’s something powerful about being known as someone who actively supports other businesses in your industry.
+When partnership or collaboration opportunities come up, you’re more likely to come to mind if you’ve established yourself as someone who celebrates others’ success.

 Businesses want to work with people who understand the value of what they’re building.
 Your testimonials demonstrate that understanding in a way that cold outreach never could.